tejomaygadgil/umzu/README.md

 ## Some tips

 - Adjust around until the graph look pretty.
 This will force you to draw useful connections.
 - Use separate files to track different things, or put everything in one big graph.
-(It's really up to you, but I prefer the latter)
 - You can use version control (Git) to back up your changes!
 - You can embed graphs within each other.
 [TODO]